jacob-tucker/contract-wizard/Token/README.md

 Type: list of exclusive options (pick 1)

-1. User purchase an NFT of their choice
+1. User purchases pre-defined prices
-2. User purchase an NFT where they don't know the metadata
+2. User sends in any amount of payment and token are calculated

 ---

-### NFT Metadata

-Type: list of non-exclusive options

-- Add sequential serials to NFTs
-- [Component that allows users to add key-value pairs]

----

-### Soulbound
+### Supply

-Type: on/off toggle
+Type: on/off toggle for each

+If on, put input field

+- Initial Supply
+- Max supply